Crio-Bytes/Miscellaneous/Fetching data over FakeJSON/README.md

 ## Activity 1: Allow Permissions and adding dependencies

 There are some permissions which would required to fetching the data from the url.
 You can add permissions in your "AndroidManifest.xml" file.
 Permissions like Usage of Internet will require to fetching the data.
-Now it's time to use Volley Library, you must need to add the ependencies of the library.
+Now it's time to use Volley Library, you must need to add the dependencies of the library.
 You can get the library dependencies from [there](https://developer.android.com/training/volley).
 Don't worry if you don't know how to add the dependencies in android studio.
 Go through the reference link and explore.<br/>

 Reference:<br/>
 [Allow Permissions](https://java2blog.com/add-internet-permission-in-androidmanifest-android-studio/)<br/>